yasufum/spp-tmp/docs/guides/gsg/setup.rst

 Python 2 or 3 ?
 ---------------

-In SPP, Python3 is required only for running ``spp-ctl``.
-Other python scripts are able to be launched both of Python2 and 3.
+In SPP, Python3 is required only for running ``spp-ctl`` and SPP CLI.

-Howevrer, Python2 will not be maintained after 2020 and SPP is going to update only supporting Python3.
-In SPP, it is planned to support only Python3 before the end of 2019.
+Python2 is not supported anymore.

 Reference